 At the same time, the channels you promote might take notice and show their appreciation by featuring your channel back.

-Best YouTube videos for tours and activities
+Best travel YouTube videos

 There are many types of videos on YouTube, but not all of them will work for your travel brand.
 While gaming, how-to, and unboxing videos are popular, you’d have to be a little creative to apply them to tours and activities.
 However, there are suitable alternatives including:

 Vlogging is the best way to build a personal connection with your guests because it puts a human face to your brand.
 If you don’t know yet, vlog, or video blog, is a scheduled update where the YouTuber produces relatable content and offers a glimpse into their daily life.
 Whether they’re funny, talented, informative, or inspirational, subscribers tune in because they like the person they’re watching.